Futureblur/web/src/content/news/en/introducing-our-biggest-creator-event.md

 ---
 title: Introducing our biggest creator event
-tagline: Watch the livestream on YouTube.
 caption: This event has been entirely rendered in Blender.
 description: Today marks a significant milestone in our ongoing mission to support and elevate the world’s most underrated talent.
+authors: rasul-adasov
+cover: /src/assets/museum.jpeg
+alt: A large displa"y in a warmly lit interior between two trees.
+draft: false
+author: rasul-adasov
 date: 2024-06-07
-author: rasul-adasov
-draft: false
+tagline: Watch the livestream on YouTube.
 type: Announcement
-cover: /src/assets/museum.jpeg
-alt: A large displa"y in a warmly lit interior between two trees.
 url: https://fut.red/R5PDS
 ---